 The first settlement, Seysal, was built where the ships landed.
 The islands in this area is known today as the Seyland kingdom.
-The Seylanders explored the new world and settled many more large and small islands.
-Today there are several kingdoms, where Seyland, Okolnir, Vidblain, Andlang are among the largest.
+The Seylanders explored the new world and settled several kingdoms, where Seyland, Okolnir, Vidblain, Andlang are among the largest.

-As the Seylanders spread over the islands they soon discovered that they were not alone in this new world.
-In all directions they found islands inhabited by strange peoples.
-For example on the islands in the far north lives a people the Seylanders call the Jotunn.
+As the Seylanders spread over the lands they soon discovered that they were not alone in this new world.
+In all directions they found land inhabited by strange peoples.
+For example in the far north lives a people the Seylanders call the Jotunn.
 They are taller than humans, beautiful and have a vast knowledge of magic, and few Seylanders have ever lived to tell the tale of this land.
 The Jotunn ships sometimes come to the trade town Tiwsal in Seyland.